adriandoonan/improv-toolbox/src/content/exercises/cliffweb-snakes.md

 ---
 name: Snakes
-purpose: WarmUp
+purpose: Warm Up
 shortDescription: A bit like tic-tac-toe, the group forms a circle and one person gwarmoes in to the middle.
 There are 3 actions illustrated above (kind of).
 description: A bit like tic-tac-toe, the group forms a circle and one person gwarmoes in to the middle.
 There are 3 actions illustrated above (kind of).
 tags:
   - Annoyance
   - Warm up
 source: cliffweb
 credit: Annoyance
 ---